-Formal insolvency procedures require the appointment of licenced insolvency practitioner.
-Lameys are licenced insolvency practitioners and can accept such appointments.
+Formal insolvency procedures require the appointment of licensed insolvency practitioner.
+Lameys are licensed insolvency practitioners and can accept such appointments.

 In all circumstances taking advice early means more options will be available.
 Initial advice is always free and completely confidential.

-A Company Voluntary Arrangement is essentially a compromise between a company and its creditors whereby both achieve a better outcome than if the Company is wound up.
-A Company Voluntary Arrangement will often involve creditors accepting part payment of their debt in full and final settlement.
-Once approved, all creditors are legally bound by the terms of the Arrangement.
+A CVA is essentially a compromise between a company and its creditors whereby both achieve a better outcome than if the Company is wound up.
+A CVA will often involve creditors accepting part payment of their debt in full and final settlement and once approved, all creditors are legally bound by the terms of the Arrangement.

 - Cash-flow pressure is critical but there is still a good core business.

 - The business can be sold but the company is insolvent.